3urobeat/display-input-switcher/README.md

 ## 🚀 Optimizing performance (Linux only)
 With the current configuration ddcutil does a lot of extra checking & waiting which takes some time.
 If your monitor can handle it, you can disable these checks and in my case reduce the time to switch from 3s to just ~500ms.
-I can only recommend you to try it out - it drastically improved the user experience for me.

-Run the command `ddcutil detect`, find your display and look out for '/dev/i2c-YOUR_ID'.
+This drastically improves the user experience.

-In the script, uncomment the variable 'DDCUTIL_OPTIONS' and set YOUR_ID at '--bus YOUR_ID'.
+To disable these checks, uncomment the variable 'DDCUTIL_OPTIONS' in the script.

 Should you notice failed switches, for example due to ddcutil failing to read/write, disable this option again.
 You can also attempt to diagnose issues by adding '--stats' to the 'DDCUTIL_OPTIONS' variable.
 This will tell ddcutil to print execution details for each request.